Causality-oriented robustness: exploiting general noise interventions: Calibrating DRIG via semi-supervised data

-In the DRIG objective \eqref{eq:obj}, we used a scalar parameter $\gamma$ to protect against potentially new perturbations in the test environment.
-However, the DRIG estimator could still be conservative, in that it is robust against a larger class of perturbations than necessary.
-In particular, by Theorem~\ref{thm:main}, the shape of the perturbation set, which is determined by the matrix $\sum_{e \in \mathcal{E}} \omega^e(S^e-S^0 + \mu^e{\mu^e}^\top)$, is fixed according to the training data, and the parameter $\gamma$ only controls the size along the fixed directions.
-Naturally, it is possible that for some perturbation $v$ in the test environment and for any $\gamma$, the gram matrix $\mathbb{E}[v{v}^\top]$ is far from lying on the boundary of the set $\mathcal{C}^\gamma_\mathrm{DRIG}$; in such cases, DRIG may be overly conservative.
+In Section~\ref{sec:weights_gamma}, we described how $\gamma,\omega^e$ may be chosen to adapt DRIG to a test environment of interest.
+In essence, this approach aims to choose $\gamma,\omega^e$ to adjust the shape and size of the set $\mathcal{C}_\mathrm{DRIG}^\gamma$ such that the second moment $\mathbb{E}[vv^\top]$ of the intervention $v$ in the test environment lies close to its boundary -- if $\mathbb{E}[vv^\top]$ lies exactly on the boundary, then DRIG yields the best linear prediction model in population.
+However, when the number of environments is much smaller than the number of observed variables, we may not have enough degrees of freedom to make $\mathbb{E}[v{v}^\top]$ be close to the boundary of $\mathcal{C}_\mathrm{DRIG}^\gamma$.

-To remedy this potential issue, we propose an extension of the original formulation, where both the shape and the size of the perturbation class can be controlled.
-Specifically, we consider a matrix of hyperparameters $\Gamma$ in the form $\Gamma=\mathrm{diag}(\Gamma_x,\gamma_y)$ with $\Gamma_x\in\bbR^{p\times p}$ and $\gamma_y\in\bbR$.
-Given a positive semidefinite matrix $\Gamma$, we define the population version of the modified DRIG estimator, dubbed DRIG-A, as
+To remedy this potential issue -- particularly when the number of unlabeled test samples $n^u$ is large and the number of labeled test samples $n^l$ is not too small -- we propose an extension of the original formulation that allows for more flexible control over the shape and size of the perturbation class.
+We consider a matrix of hyperparameters $\Gamma$ in the form $\Gamma=\mathrm{diag}(\Gamma_x,\gamma_y)$ with $\Gamma_x\in\bbR^{p\times p}$ and $\gamma_y\in\bbR$.
+Given a positive semidefinite matrix $\Gamma$, we define the population version of the modified DRIG estimator, dubbed DRIG-A+, as